Sarkasian/meditations/the-meditations-of-marcus-aurelius/martin-hammond.md

-Title: The Road Not Taken
+Title: Meditations
-Author: Robert Frost
+Author: Martin Hammond
-Year: 1916
+Year: 2006

 From my grandfather Verus: decency and a mild temper.